-Updated on 24th June 2016 – It has emerged that a custom Yamaha RX-135 has been exhibited at a motor show in Malaysia.
+The rumors about Yamaha RX 100 coming in a 4-stroke engine started somewhere around 2016.
+It emerged that a custom Yamaha RX-135 has been exhibited at a motor show in Malaysia.
 The legendary two-stroke motorcycle has got a purple chrome paint finish and golden highlights.
 The RX 135 has been known as the RX-K 135 in some markets where the K stands for King.

-The 1985 RX 136 that was on sale in some international markets got a bikini fairing and a tailpiece.
-In the custom bike here, things like handlebar, grabrail, mud-guards, crankcase, front forks and the exhaust have been chrome-plated.
+The 1985 RX 135 that was on sale in some international markets got a bikini fairing and a tailpiece.
+In the custom bike here, things like the handlebar, grab rail, mud-guards, crankcase, front forks and the exhaust have been chrome-plated.
 The custom RX 135 here sports Showa front fork and Ohlins gas-charged rear shock-absorbers.
-The modified RX-135 you see here also sports Binter AR125 mag wheels and a disc brake at front with a Nissin calipers.
+The modified RX-135 you see here also sports Binter AR125 mag wheels and a disc brake at front with Nissin calipers.
 The speedo console and the Rear View Mirrors have been carried over from the stock bike.

-Updated on 2nd April 2016 – Highlighting the popularity of the Yamaha RX 135 amongst enthusiasts, news has emerged that a dealer in Bengaluru has auctioned off seven units of the iconic motorcycle for five figure sums.
 Rahul S Dhojanna, who owns Pace Motors, claims that enthusiasts at the auction shelled out around INR 1.5-165 lacs for the RX135 models.
-The dealer had been trying to sell these units for quite some time now, but had to wait in order to obtain necessary permissions from the RTO as registration of two-stroke bikes had been stopped.
+The dealer had been trying to sell these units for quite some time now but had to wait in order to obtain necessary permissions from the RTO as registration of two-stroke bikes had been stopped.